YEESH421/TicTacToe/README.md

 # TicTacToe
-A game of tictactoe built with javascript
+A game of tictactoe built with javascript.</br>
+To run on a local server, use `npm install` then `npm start`